MDT-Maikel/basemelees/README.md

 ===========
 <img src="https://raw.githubusercontent.com/MDT-Maikel/basemelees/master/Title.png" width=300>

 Scenario folder with base melees for open source 2D platformer [OpenClonk](http://www.openclonk.org/).
 Base melees are scenarios in which players are divided in teams which try to conquer enemy bases.
 Gameplay is focussed around settlement, strategy and action, which allows for creative and interesting rounds.
+More information about this project and the scenarios can be found on the [OpenClonk wiki](http://wiki.openclonk.org/w/Base_Melees).

 Ingame Screenshots